OpenCDSS/cdss-app-tstool-test/test/regression/commands/general/FillRegression/00-readme.txt

 Month: Setup_CreateStreamflowMonthFromHydroBase.TSTool

+       This creates a DateValue file for the period.

+Day:   Setup_CreateStreamflowMonthFromHydroBase.TSTool

-       This creates a DateValue file and also CSV files for the period and each month.
+	  This creates a DateValue file for the period.

-Day:   TODO - should be able to use the daily data for the same stations

-Year:  TODO - could aggregate the monthly data but may be too much missing

-TODO - need to include Mixed Station Model data here if it is easier or appropriate, rather than doing all the testing in the FillMixedStation() command tests.

 -----------------------------------------------------------------------------------

 2. CREATE EXCEL SPREADSHEET WITH SAME LOGIC

-The spreadsheets already exist in the ExpectedResults folder; they are named with the convention (test name)_Excel.xlsx.
+The spreadsheets already exist in the ExpectedResults folder; they are named with the convention (test name)_excel.xlsx.
 Further details on what is contained within them and how to use them is contained within the file itself.

 -----------------------------------------------------------------------------------